Records with Sonobeat in 1969 & 1972

 While recording with Sonobeat in '69, Cody introduces the Joseys to another south Austin singer/songwriter, Bill Wilson, with whom Sonobeat records a song demo album later in the year.
 Over the course of his career, Cody will sing many songs written by Wilson, and vice versa.
 Cody and Bill share the stage in a folkfest that closes the 1969 Zilker Hillside Theater's summer season on August 10th.

 We also find a tape box in the Sonobeat archives marked "Cody and Lonnie".
-The tape in the box contains dubs of the three tunes Cody has recorded in 1969.
-We believe, though aren't sure, that "Lonnie" may be Lonnie Wages, who at one time is one of Willie Nelson's roadies based in Austin and who may have accompanied Cody on these three tracks.
+The tape in the box contains dubs of the three tunes Cody has recorded at Sonobeat's studio in 1969.
+We believe, though we're not sure, that "Lonnie" may be Lonnie Wages, who at one time serves as one of Willie Nelson's roadies based in Austin and who may have accompanied Cody on these three tracks.

 Among Cody's post-Sonobeat achievements are many self-released country-folk singles and albums, guest appearances on the albums of other influential Central Texas country artists including Willie Nelson, regular performances at honky tonks and clubs throughout Central Texas, and an appearance as himself in Willie Nelson's 1980 feature film, Honeysuckle Rose.
 Austin Mayor Gus Garcia proclaims October 24, 2002, "Cody Hubach Day" in recognition of Cody's efforts to establish Austin as the Live Music Capital of the World.
 In February 2003, Cody succumbs to cancer, leaving a legacy of songs written and sung from his heart.
 His friend Bill Wilson writes Ballad of Cody in tribute.